Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/04-container-apps-environment/README.md

 ![Container Apps Environment](./media/container-apps-environment.png)

-Review `parameters-main.json` and update the values as required.
+Review `deploy.aca-environment.parameters.jsonc` and update the values as required.
 Once the files are updated, deploy using az cli or Az PowerShell.

 ## [CLI](#tab/CLI)